henry-AY/mldatx-cicd-pipeline-docs/README.md

 > [!IMPORTANT]
 This repository is currently being populated and will contain non-sensitive dummy data for the goal.
 Additionally, this repository will include heavy documentation.

-Python–MATLAB integration for running and validating Simulink .mldatx test suites in a CI/CD environment.
+A reference architecture and documentation set for automating Simulink Test Harness execution in a CI/CD environment using Python and MATLAB for the EcoCar lab script.
+Designed for teams implementing subsystem-level test automation with `.mldatx` suites.